xenyo/dbtools/README.md

 vendor/bin/export-db
 ```

 Exports the database to `database.sql`.
-Cache, history and watchdog tables are excluded.
-The database dump is stored in plain text instead of gzipped so that git can process it efficiently.
+Cache, history and watchdog and sessions tables are excluded.
+The database dump is stored in plain text instead of gzipped so that git can track changes efficiently.

 ### import-db